-Pavement Replacement Project started in 2021 and to be completed in fall of 2023 MP 0.00 to MP 7.26 MP 236.34 to MP 241.25
+Pavement Replacement Project started in 2021 and to be completed in fall of 2024 MP 0.00 to MP 7.26 MP 236.34 to MP 241.25

-The final project of the Third Lane Expansion Program was completed in 2014 between MP 59.52 and MP 64.13.
+The last project of the Third Lane Expansion Program was completed in 2014 between MP 59.52 and MP 64.13.
 The OTIC now carries a continuous three-lane roadway spanning 159.18 miles from MP 59.52 near Toledo to MP 218.70 near Youngstown.
+In 2023 two (2) existing sets of mainline bridges in two lane sections were widened to be ready for future expansion to a three-lane roadway.

 As a part of the Toll Collection System Modernization project, the mainline roadway was widened to accommodate the Open Road Tolling (ORT) lanes of the modernized TCS from MP 46.50 to MP 50.92 and from MP 237.17 to MP 238.63 in 2019.
+Widening is ongoing to accommodate ORT Plaza 4 and 211.

-In 2022 the OTIC completed two (2) mainline resurfacing projects totaling approximately 69.70 lane-miles.
-In addition, 27.92 lane-miles were reconstructed as part of the 2022 Pavement Replacement Program projects.
+In 2023 the OTIC started one (1) mainline resurfacing project which is scheduled to be completed in 2024 and will have a total of approximately 51.0 lane-miles of pavement resurfacing.
+In addition, 10.4 lane-miles were reconstructed as part of the 2023 Pavement Replacement Program projects.
 The overall Resurfacing Program continues to be closely coordinated with the Pavement Replacement Program and prioritized based on the annual pavement assessments.
 See Appendix B for additional information on pavement resurfacing.
-A visual inspection of the roadway, shoulders, embankments and median barrier is performed annually, and a report of these findings is provided to OTIC to assist in the planning of roadway maintenance projects.
-Overall, the mainline travel lanes on the Turnpike continue to be very well maintained, earning an average Pavement Condition Rating (PCR) score of 83.81/100 in 2022, decreasing a bit from 85.43/100 in 2021.
-Based on the Turnpike's continued investment in pavement improvements AECOM expects the PCR ratings to remain the same or improve in the future.
-The shoulders are also well maintained with an average rating of "GOOD' per the ODOT pavement condition rating criteria from AECOM's inspection.
+A visual inspection of the roadway, shoulders, embankments, and median barriers is performed annually, and a report of these findings is provided to OTIC to assist in the planning of roadway maintenance projects.

+Overall, the mainline travel lanes on the Turnpike continue to be very well maintained, earning an average Pavement Condition Rating (PCR) score of 84.75/100 in 2023, increasing from 83.81/100 in 2022.
+Based on the Turnpike's continued investment in pavement improvements PCR ratings are expected to remain the same or improve in the future.
+The shoulders are also well maintained with an average rating of "GOOD' per the ODOT pavement condition rating criteria.
 Deductions in the shoulder score were primarily due to rough pavement, spalling and shifting of pavement and scattered areas of erosion.
 The current Resurfacing and Pavement Replacement Programs continue to prove effective, providing a consistent and reliable driving experience throughout the full length of the Turnpike.
-AECOM recommends that the OTIC continue the Resurfacing and Pavement Replacement Programs as detailed in the current 50-year Capital Master Plan.
-Figure 2.1.1 shows the changes in these scores by percentage over time beginning in 2013 when ODOT PCR scoring criteria was first utilized.
+It is recommended that the OTIC continue the Resurfacing and Pavement Replacement Programs as detailed in the current 50-year Capital Master Plan.
+Figure 2.1.1 shows the changes in these scores by percentage over time.

-Figure 2.1.1 - Graph showing distribution of Pavement Condition Ratings over time (PCR scoring criteria from ODOT)
+Figure 2.1.1 - Changes in Pavement Condition Rating Scores from 2014-2023